 CPRIT advances grant funds upon request by the Company consistent with the agreed upon amounts and schedules as provided in the contract.
 Funds received are reflected in deferred revenue as a liability until revenue is earned.
 Grant revenue is earned and recognized when qualifying costs are incurred.

 On January 7, 2020, the Company was awarded a grant of up to $224,713 from the NIH.
 The NIH grant provides funding for continued development of the Company’s technologies for PTX-35.
 The grant funds will be made available by the NIH to the Company as allowable expenses are incurred.
 For the three and nine months ended September 30, 2020, the Company incurred approximately $0.1 million of allowable expenses under the NIH grant and recognized a corresponding amount of grant revenues.

 Prepaid Expenses and Other Current Assets

-The Company’s prepaid expenses and other current assets consist primarily of the amount paid in advance for cGMP production of Pelican’s PTX‑35 antibody and PTX‑15 fusion protein, insurance and the Company’s contribution to tenant improvements.
+The Company’s prepaid expenses and other current assets consist primarily of the amount paid in advance for manufacturing activities, clinical trial support, and insurance.

 Income taxes are accounted for using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the carrying amounts of assets and liabilities and their respective tax bases, operating loss carryforwards, and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Deferred tax assets are reduced by a valuation allowance to the extent that utilization is not presently more likely than not.